in-the-keyhole/byzantine-config-binaries/README.md

 ![](images/config-block.png)

 Clicking the `add` and an org link will prompt for new Org name and properties, input desired values then click generate.
+You can also click `edit` to change current configuration

 ![](images/add-org.png)